 The Educational Health and Care (EHC) plan Team deal with applications for children with EHC plans and these are considered separately from other applications.
 If your child has an EHC plan, we will send your application to the EHC Team for processing.
-If you would like to talk to a member of the team, please phone 020 8227 2400.
+If you would like to talk to a member of the team, please phone 020 8227 2400 or email ehcenquiries@lbbd.gov.uk